xyjixyjixyji/panoramic/README.md

 ### Concerned Issues

-- I think currently everything went pretty well.
-The only concern is that the openmp version's speedup is not as good as expected, we will look into that further.
-- // TODO
+- We managed to build this on GHC machine and local machine, but still working on making it buildable on PSC machine.
+The only concern here is to get required environment without root privilege.
+(Docker might be a solution be we are looking for easier solutions)

 ## [Proposal] - [Nov.15th 2023]